-- Commission shall be charged at a rate of 15% of the hammer price.
+- Commission shall be charged at a rate of 20% or 25% of the hammer price.
 The commission value will also be subject to an IVA charge, calculated at the prevailing rate.

 - Immediately prior to the auction the Bidder shall: give to the Auctioneers his name and address, and, if requested, proof of identity.
 At the end of each auction the Bidder shall pay to the Auctioneers, as a minimum, the total amount of commission and taxes due to their purchases in respect of such lots, unless specific arrangements have been made, either by cash or cheque or by multibanco payment.
-The due balance must be paid in full within 3 days of the auction and the items must be removed from the Auction House immediately.
+The due balance must be paid in full before the deadline of 4.00pm on the Wednesday following the auction and the items must be removed from the Auction House immediately.
 Failure to do so may result in the forfeit of the lot(s) and any deposits paid.

 - In all cases lots shall remain at the risk of the Vendor save that lots shall be at the sole risk of the Bidder from the fall of the hammer, and such lots shall be taken with all faults, defects and errors of description, of any nature whatsoever.
 Neither the Auctioneers, nor their servants or agents shall at any time be responsible for any loss or damage to lots whether caused by negligence or otherwise.
 No purchaser shall be entitled to remove any lot until he or she has paid for the whole of the lots purchased.

-- All lots shall be removed within 3 days of the sale, or, on any of the advertised open hours (see Home Page for current hours of opening)
+- All lots shall be removed by 4.00pm on Wednesday following the auction, or, on any of the advertised open hours (see Home Page for current hours of opening)